Ecclesiastical differences between the Catholic Church and the Eastern Orthodox Church: Ecclesiological economy

 A major point of difference is with the style of church government.
 The Orthodox Church has always maintained the position of collegiality of the bishops.
 The Orthodox Church has also emphasised 'economia', or a certain amount of flexibility in the rules depending upon the exigencies of a particular situation.
-The administrative structure of the Orthodox church is closer to a confederacy in structure with no functioning centralization as a constant.
+The administrative structure of the Orthodox church is closer to a confederacy in structure, with no functioning centralization as a constant.

 In the synods of the Orthodox Church, the highest authorities in each Church community are brought together.
 Unlike the pope in the Catholic Church, no central individual or figure has the absolute (and "infallible") last word on church doctrine and administration.
 In practice, this has sometimes led to divisions among Greek, Russian, Bulgarian and Ukrainian Orthodox churches, as no central authority can serve as a rallying point for various internal disputes.

-However, in contrast to the picture presented by the Russian religious poet Aleksey Khomyakov more than a century earlier, the Catholic Church's Second Vatican Council reasserted the importance of collegiality, clarifying that "primatial authority is inseparable from collegiality and synodality" and that "the Bishop of Rome is a brother among brothers who are sacramentally all equal in the episcopate.
+However, in contrast with the picture presented by the Russian religious poet Aleksey Khomyakov more than a century earlier, the Catholic Church's Second Vatican Council reasserted the importance of collegiality, clarifying that "primatial authority is inseparable from collegiality and synodality" and that "the Bishop of Rome is a brother among brothers who are sacramentally all equal in the episcopate.

 Rejection of Eastern Catholic Churches

-At a meeting in Balamand, Lebanon in June 1993, the Joint International Commission for Theological Dialogue Between the Catholic Church and the Orthodox Church declared that these initiatives that "led to the union of certain communities with the See of Rome and brought with them, as a consequence, the breaking of communion with their Mother Churches of the East ... took place not without the interference of extra-ecclesial interests"; and that:
+At a meeting in Balamand, Lebanon, in June 1993, the Joint International Commission for Theological Dialogue Between the Catholic Church and the Orthodox Church declared that these initiatives that "led to the union of certain communities with the See of Rome and brought with them, as a consequence, the breaking of communion with their Mother Churches of the East ... took place not without the interference of extra-ecclesial interests"; and that: